You can have free will if you accept that you are smarter than your brain.

 - After an uncomfortable or heated interaction, write down your thoughts without censoring them.

 - Read your words as if someone else wrote them.
 Circle the emotionally-charged words and judgments of people’s character instead of their actions.

 - Ask, “What is causing me to think this way?
 What beliefs are forming these thoughts?
-What assumptions am I holding that are keeping me from opening my mind.
-Until you speak them, you are rarely aware of the assumptions behind your thoughts, just as you ride a bike or drive a car without thinking.
+What assumptions am I holding that are keeping me from opening my mind?”
+Until you speak them, you are rarely aware of the assumptions behind your thoughts.
 Emotions can be a window to your values and beliefs.

 - Don’t condemn your reactions, especially your impulse to defend, convince, or shut down.
 Be curious about why they occurred.

 - Hear the story you are telling, “They are out to get me” or “He’s a selfish idiot.”
 Ask what else could be driving their behavior.
 What are they afraid of?
 What do they value that their brains might be protecting such as respect, credibility, belonging, appreciation, safety, order, or control?
 The more you can suspend what you claim is true, the more clearly you can see what else could be triggering the actions you disagree with.

 - Practice interpreting with a beginner’s mind.
 Say to yourself, “If I had never seen this situation, or knew this person before, what might I perceive?”
 If you already know why people do what they do, there is nothing new to see.
 Are you willing to look from a different perspective?This doesn’t mean you should accept disrespectful behavior by others.
 Questioning yourself opens you to seeing other perspectives.
 What you do next is your choice, not your brain’s.

 - Hire a coach to ask you the questions that will help you stop, think, and create a new awareness.